 November 2019: A band of Australian women made headlines for winning a seven-year-long case against the multinational Johnson & Johnson Group, whose defective vaginal implants left hundreds in debilitating pain.
 Image by Joel Carrett for AAP.
 See more images like this.

 Tones and I smashes Aria chart record with megahit Dance Monkey

 November 2019: Once a busker on the streets of Byron, Tones and I hit the jackpot with her international hit Dance Monkey.
 The pop earworm set a new record in November as the longest-running Aria chart-topper after spending 16 consecutive weeks in the top spot.
 Image by Brendon Thorne for AAP.
 See more images like this.

 Esther Duflo wins economics Nobel for work fighting poverty

 December 2019: Economists Abhijit Banerjee, Michael Kremer and Esther Duflo's work in fighting global poverty won the 2019 Nobel Economics Prize, making Duflo only the second female economics winner in the prize's 50-year history, as well as the youngest at 46.
 Image by Christine Olsson for TT News Agency/EPA/AAP.
 See more images like this.

-Sanna Marin became Finland's PM and youngest serving world leader
+Sanna Marin becomes Finland's PM and youngest serving world leader

-December 2019: Sanna Marin, then Finland's transportation minister, was selected by her Social Democratic party to become the country's youngest prime minister ever at 34 years old.
+December 2019: Sanna Marin, then Finland's transportation minister, was selected by her Social Democratic party to step up as the country's youngest prime minister ever at 34 years old.
 Upon taking office she also became the world's youngest serving prime minister.
 Image by Alessandro Della Valle for EPA/AAP.
 See more images like this.